Tackle (gridiron football position): Right tackle

-The right tackle (RT) is usually one of the team's best run blockers.
-Most running plays are towards the strong side (the side with the tight end) of the offensive line.
-Consequently, the right tackle will face the defending team's best run stoppers.
-He must be able to gain traction in his blocks so that the running back can find a hole to run through.
+The right tackle (RT) is typically one of the team's most effective run blockers.
+Since most running plays are directed towards the strong side (the side with the tight end) of the offensive line, the right tackle often contends with the defending team's best run stoppers.
+They must be capable of gaining traction in their blocks to impede defenders from tackling the ball carrier or create a hole—an area between offensive lineman that forms immediately after the ball is snapped.
+This is a result of blocking strategies and techniques, generating enough space for the ball carrier to run between and advance the ball.